monsecc01/MechaCar_Statistical_Analysis/README.md

 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

 ## T-Tests on Suspension Coils
+Briefly summarize your interpretation and findings for the t-test results.
+Include screenshots of the t-test to support your summary.